Day 1: Keflavik, Iceland / Tasiilaq, Greenland

 This morning we bid farewell to Base Camp Greenland and make our way back to Kulusuk.
 Weather and ice conditions dictate which transportation mode we will take, but both offer spectacular views.
 By helicopter, we survey huge U-shaped valleys gouged by glaciers, beneath pointed peaks.
 By boat, we make our way through the imposing fjord system, keeping an eye out for whales and seals and marveling at the ever-shifting tableau of drifting ice.
 Once we arrive in Kulusuk, we check in to our hotel and enjoy a last chance to soak up the beauty of this stunning region.
 Celebrating an extraordinary adventure of discovery, wild beauty and camaraderie, we'll enjoy dinner on our last night together in Greenland.

 Day 8: Kulusuk / Reykjavik

 Though today is devoted to journeying back to the urban world, it is filled with magnificent Arctic scenery on view from the air.
 We meet our plane for the return flight to Reykjavik's domestic airport.
-On arrival, we transfer to our hotel in the city center and enjoy a farewell dinner in downtown Reykjavik.
+On arrival, we transfer to our hotel near the harbor and enjoy a farewell dinner in downtown Reykjavik.